CrossTheRoadElec/Phoenix5-Documentation/source/ch06_PrepRobot.rst

 As a result starting in 2022, LabVIEW users must install Phoenix API libraries into their roboRIO (after roboRIO is imaged).
 Afterwards deploy your LabVIEW application as you would normally.

-.. tip:: Remember to specify the **Team Numer** or **Address** of the roboRIO under Diagnostic Server Adress.
+.. tip:: Remember to specify the **Team Number** or **Address** of the roboRIO under Diagnostic Server Adress.
 We recommend using the USB cable and selecting "172.22.11.2" to avoid networking issues.

 .. image:: img/tuner-deploy-labview.png